Haftom2323/Real-time-task-management-system/README.md

 ## Default Admin User

 If you run the backend for the first time, a default admin user may be seeded (see `/backend/src/scripts/seedAdmin.ts`).
-Check the script or `.env` for default credentials.
+Check the scripts folder for the sample seeding script, after creaing the first admin (super admin) using cli or seeding, the admin can then create other admins and users